ni/grpc-labview/README.md

-# Example gRPC Service for LabVIEW
+# gRPC Support for LabVIEW

-This repo contains an example / pattern to use to implement a gRPC server / client for LabVIEW. query_server.proto defines a simple query service that can be used for a variety of purposes.
+This repo contains necessary C++ code and support VIs to implement a gRPC server in LabVIEW.

+eexample/ExampleQueryServer.vi with query_server.proto defines a simple query service example that can be used for a variety of purposes.

 You can either use the service as defined to implement a generic server via gPRC or use the implementation as a pattern to implement a gRPC service of your design.

-the project support Windows and Linux for both the client and server.
+the project supports Windows, Linux, and Linux RT.

 ## Building on Windows